khoutz182/hobby-log/static/resume.typ

   position: "Senior Software Developer",
 )

-Data Processing company, able to match messy data using a combination of manual training and machine learning, which allows customers to gain marketing insights.
+Data processing company, able to match messy data using a combination of manual training and machine learning, which allows customers to gain marketing insights.